-To see the siRNAs available, click on the $\bigcirc$ symbol, which will show you various options for purchasing either a 'SMARTpool' of siRNAs (which are a mixture of 4 siRNAs - the use of 4 different sequences simultaneously should increase the chance of getting good knockdown) or individual siRNAs, at various concentrations.
-The use of individual siRNAs may be desirable to reduce costs, or to target a specific bit of the mRNA sequence (E.g. ORF or 5'/3' untranslated region (UTR)).
+e.g. You chould choose 'SMARTpool' - this is a mixture of 4 siRNAs - the use of 4 different sequences simultaneously should increase the chance of getting good knockdown.

+Alternatively, the use of individual siRNAs may be desirable to reduce costs, or to target a specific bit of the mRNA sequence (e.g. ORF or 5'/3' untranslated region (UTR)).